-Here’s our top-10 (not necessarily in order) selection for going on safari under canvas, in style!
+Here’s our top-10 (not necessarily in order) selection for going on safari under canvas in 2020, in style!

 Camping is, by its very nature, impermanent.
 While most glamping safari lodges are fixed structures, the semi-permanent camps that follow the Great Wildebeest Migration across the Serengeti embody the essence of camping.
 Every couple of months, the camp operators up sticks and relocate to new campsites to ensure their guests are in the best possible locations.
 Legendary Serengeti Mobile Camp does this without any compromise on luxury, with tents that epitomise old-world elegance and charm.

 - Serengeti Mobile Camp moves with the Great Wildebeest Migration in Tanzania. © Legendary Expeditions

 - Serengeti Mobile Camp is split across two independent sections, each with their own dining and lounge areas. © Legendary Expeditions

 - Dine right on the savannah at Serengeti Mobile Camp. © Legendary Expeditions

 - In between game drives, relax in the guest area at Legendary Serengeti Mobile Camp. © Legendary Expeditions

 - While away lazy evenings in the guest area at Serengeti Mobile Camp. © Legendary Expeditions

 - Relax on your own private deck at Serengeti Mobile Camp. © Legendary Expeditions